Class 4B

 After School Clubs

 We encourage children to take part in all our after school club activities as a way to relax but to also learn the importance of team work and providing a wide variety of new skills.
+Please keep a note of the days and time of the club that your child attends.

 English

-- Using a range of fronted adverbials using the acronym 'ispace'
+- Use a range of fronted adverbials

 - Using various punctuations to enhance their writing